hiltermann/homekit-infused/README.md

 ### How to install?
+An addon might need additional requirements like a custom card or changes to customize.yaml, you can view requirements at the specific addons page.
 Each view has a user section which can be found in the following folder `homekit-infused/user/views/`.
 To add a card to the view all you need to do is download the addon and put the file inside that folder.
 Cards that are dropped into this folder will be rendered from top to bottom in alphabetical/numerical order (of the filename).
 E.g.
 ```
+In the following folder /homekit-infused/user/views/frontpage/ you have
 buttons.yaml
 map-card.yaml
 weather-card.yaml